adnanafik/tiny_coin/README.md

 http://127.0.0.1:5000/blocks

-#### A typical response from the node that have multiple Tinycoins mined!
+#### A typical response from the node that has multiple Tinycoins mined!

 ```json
 [